ostering/verticalDotLeaves/README.md

 The problem this implementation solves for me is when the input tree has not too complex hierachy but with lots of leaf-nodes.

-The original graph that Graphviz aligns the leaves horizontally and is too wide to be overviewable.
+The original graph that Graphviz creates aligns the leaves horizontally and is too wide to be overviewable.
 But if I instead align all leaf nodes vertically, the final graph ends up taking a lot less horizontal width.

 I found no default option on how to accomplish this using only the graphviz options for DOT-trees.